-Easter is the most important religious holiday in the entire calendar, and I want to share some memories and some traditions regarding the Orthodox Easter.
-Some are still being kept, while some are more likely only remembered by the elderly.
-Let’s discover some of the Romanian Easter traditions aka Orthodox Easter traditions!
+Easter is the most important religious holiday in Romania, and I want to share some memories and some traditions regarding the Orthodox Easter in Romania.
+Some of these Romanian Orthodox Easter customs still being kept, while some are more likely only remembered by the elderly.
+Let’s discover some of the Romanian Easter traditions (Orthodox Easter traditions)!

-So let’s talk about Orthodox Easter traditions, about what Romanians eat for Easter and other unusual traditions from different parts of Romania.
+So let’s talk about Orthodox Easter traditions, about what Romanians eat for Easter and other unusual Romanian Easter traditions from different parts of the country.

 The first step is to paint them red on the Thursday before Easter.